-The system of delay differential equations (\ref{equ:xdiff}) and the optimization problem (\ref{equ:opt2}) correspond to special instance of a \emph{joint routing and rate control} problem formulation studied in \cite{kv05} where $(i,j)$ is the index of a route, $i$ is the index of a source, $j$ is the index of a link, and each route $(i,j)$ passes through link $j$ with cost function $C_j$ and a link with a fixed price per unit flow $\gamma - \hat{r}_{i,j}\geq 0$ that is used by route $(i,j)$ exclusively.
-See Figure~\ref{fig:bilinear2} for an illustration.
+The system of delay differential equations (\ref{equ:xdiff}) and the optimization problem (\ref{equ:opt2}) correspond to a special instance of a joint routing and rate control problem formulation studied in \cite{kv05}, where $(i,j)$ is the index of a route, $i$ is the index of a source, $j$ is the index of a link, and each route $(i,j)$ passes through link $j$ with a cost function $C_j$.
+Additionally, there is a link with a fixed price per unit flow $\gamma - \tilde{r}_{i,j}\geq 0$ that is used exclusively by route $(i,j)$.
+See Figure~\ref{fig:bilinear2} for a graphical illustration.